 Utah is trying hard to get Outdoor Retailer back.

 This week, Utah Governor Spencer Cox released a video appealing to the industry’s largest trade show, urging the event to return to Salt Lake City, which it abandoned for Denver in 2017.

 The timing is no coincidence.
 OR’s contract with the Mile High City is set to expire at the end of 2022, and Salt Lake is currently on the short list of cities the event is considering for its next home.

-“At the end of the day, this is the industry’s show,” Nicholson tells OBJ.
+“At the end of the day, this is the industry’s show,” Nicholson told OBJ.
 “And we’re going to continue to host the show where the industry wants it to be.”

 In August, we polled the industry, asking where show-goers think the event should move next.
 The results were close, with 39.1 percent saying it should remain in the Mile High City and 34.2 percent saying it should head to Salt Lake.
 Las Vegas drew 22.6 percent of the vote, with just 2.6 percent going to Orlando and 1.5 percent to Anaheim.

-Show directors say they will announce the event’s new home before the end of the year.
+Show directors said they will announce the event’s new home before the end of the year.